parca-dev/docs/docs/binary.md

 {"caller":"log.go:124","level":"debug","msg":"Discoverer channel closed","name":"parca","provider":"static/0","ts":"2021-09-16T01:13:18.876192954Z"}
 ```

-This will start the Parca server on port `7070`, and configure it to automatically retrieve profiles from itself every 1 second.
+This will start the Parca server on port `7070` and configure it to retrieve profiles from itself every 1 second automatically.

-Other flags can be found usigh the `help` flag
+Other flags can be found using the `help` flag.
 ```
 parca --help